Toronto - 45 Sheppard Ave East Suite 500C - Call (416) 519-0699 | Mississauga - 2 Robert Speck Pkwy Suite 750C - Call (905) 949-1717

 The Set-Down

-The set-down is a filing that is completed by your Divorce Office lawyer 31 days after the other spouse has been served or has failed to respond to your service.
+The set-down is a filing that is completed by the divorce lawyer 31 days after the other spouse has been served or has failed to respond to your service.
 The court receives this filing but has to wait until a clearance certificate comes from Ottawa, which can take up to 6 weeks or more but is typically about a month.

 In some cases, and if the grounds for divorce is a separation, the court must wait until one year from the stated date, starting the separation before the set-down can occur.
 This is another reason to have a separation agreement that is drafted by a lawyer and signed by both parties.
 It makes it much easier to provide a specific date for the separation and to avoid possible challenges from the other spouse as to the specific start of the separation.